ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 *  **Wifi_BasicScanNetworks**: Use the Wifi to scan networks and light on the internal LED if there are networks available ([source code](https://github.com/ostaquet/arduino-nano-33-iot-ultimate-guide/blob/master/src/Wifi_BasicScanNetworks/Wifi_BasicScanNetworks.ino))
 *  **Wifi_HTTPS_GET**: Use the Wifi to get the www.google.com page with SSL enabled and light on the internal LED if everything goes fine ([source code](https://github.com/ostaquet/arduino-nano-33-iot-ultimate-guide/blob/master/src/Wifi_HTTPS_GET/Wifi_HTTPS_GET.ino))

+## How to enable the 5V pin on the Arduino Nano 33 IoT?
+The Arduino Nano 33 IoT has a 5V pin which is not wired by default.
+If you need 5V for your project and you supply power through USB, you can connect the VUSB jumper to enable 5V power supply on the VUSB pin.

+To to that, you just have to solver the VUSB jumper on the board.

 ## How to save power with the Arduino Nano 33 IoT?

 ## How to use the Wifi with the Arduino Nano 33 IoT?